WilliamConnatser/pg-toolbox/README.md

 ## Advanced Usage

-- The `slonik` package is the only export of this package, and can be imported to a toolbox file like so: `const slonik = require('slonik')`
+- The `slonik` package is the only export of this package, and can be imported to a toolbox file like so: `const slonik = require('pg-toolbox')`
-- This export contains the entire slonik library so you can write more advanced SQL scripts
+- This export contains the entire slonik library so you can write more advanced SQL scripts using slonik's many utility functions.
-- Furthermore, toolbox files are async functions for a reason.
-You may need to perform some database queries in order to inject dynamic values into your queries.
+- Furthermore, toolbox files export an async function for a reason.
+You may perform database queries in order to inject dynamic values into your queries, or dynamically build a SQL script.